churchthemes/church-theme-content/readme.txt

 = Translations =

-Several translations are included with this plugin, including English, Spanish, German, French, Portuguese, Swedish and Dutch.
+Several translations are available, including English, Spanish, German, French, Portuguese, Swedish and Dutch.
 See the [Translations](https://churchthemes.com/guides/user/plugins/church-theme-content/#translations) section in the plugin's user guide for the most up-to-date list.

 = Follow us =